Does Medicare Cover Oral Surgery?

 What Oral Surgeries Are Considered Medically Necessary?

 While routine dental care is outside of what Medicare will help pay for, Medicare may cover certain medically necessary procedures related to dental care.
 This could include oral surgery in some cases.

 Some examples of oral surgery that may be covered include:

 - Dental splits and wiring that result from jaw surgery

 - Surgery to repair jaw or facial fractures

-- You have a disease like oral cancer
+- Oral surgery to treat a disease like oral cancer

-- You have a jaw reconstruction as part of a facial tumor removal
+- Jaw reconstruction as part of a facial tumor removal